Skip to main content

 Who can join

-Authors and/or illustrators (agented or un-agented) of middle grade and younger graphic novels are all welcome to participate
+Authors and/or illustrators (agented or un-agented) of kids through YA graphic novels are all welcome to participate

 What to submit